Pew Report Finds Major Opinion Shifts Across Generations

 A majority of Gen Z and Millennials are likely to say the Earth is warming due to human activity.
 In a separate Pew Research survey in January, the group found Gen Z was far more likely than other generations to say climate change is a “very big” problem in the country — 69% of Gen Zers compared to just 53% of Millennials and 42% of Gen X (born 1965 to 1980).

-Nearly half of Gen Zers and Millennials say gay marriage is a good thing for society, compared to one-third of Gen Xers and a quarter of Baby Boomers.
+Nearly half of Gen Zers and Millennials say gay marriage is a good thing for society, a sentiment shared by only one-third of Gen Xers and a quarter of Baby Boomers.
 More than one-third said they know someone who uses gender-neutral pronouns, compared to a quarter of Millennials.
-Six in ten 10 online profiles and forms should include more gender options than simply male and female.
+Six in ten 10 said online profiles and forms should include more gender options than simply male and female.

 “I think that also speaks to the context in which they’re coming of age and the fact that these issues are much more out there; they’re experiencing them in school, and it’s just more part of the culture that they’re growing up in,” Parker said.